usnistgov/dioptra/docs/source/getting-started/running-dioptra.rst

   If the provided path is not valid, the `init-deployment.sh` script will fail.
   More advanced configurations can be achieved by modifying the `docker-compose.override.yml` file.
   (default: ``""``)
+  See the :ref:`Downloading the datasets <getting-started-acquiring-datasets>` section for more details.

 Example
 ~~~~~~~